carolinan/Billie/readme.txt

 = Description ==

-Description: Billie is a responsive, accessibility-ready multi-purpose theme.
+Description: Billie is a responsive, accessibility-ready theme.
 The theme has two optional menus (including a social menu) several different sidebars and a footer widget area that will hold any number of widgets.
 Features also include a Call To Action button and custom copyright text.
 We recommend that you install the Jetpack plugin to make full use of supported features like featured content, contact forms, testimonials, social sharing and more.
 To create a portfolio, install Jetpack and create your projects, all the templates are already shipped with the theme.
 If you have any questions, accessibility issues or feature requests for this theme, please visit http://wptema.se/Billie.